matthewparluhutan/os212/links.md

 10. [Windows VS Linux](https://www.youtube.com/watch?v=JZNFLhCkHrY&ab_channel=edureka%21) <br>
 This one.
 This is it, this is for you guys that are wandering what the differences are between windows and linux.
 The video explains a lot about the histories of both Operating Systems, the differences, specifications, and which is better to use statistically speaking.
 It's quite good for quenching your thirst of knowledge or curiousity.

-These are all the top 10 links from me, Qatlho' Qapla' je!
+These are all the top links from me, Qatlho' Qapla' je!

-# Top 10 List for Week 2
+# Top links (Week 2)

 1. [Why Linux Security is Better Than Windows](https://www.computerworld.com/article/3252823/why-linux-is-better-than-windows-or-macos-for-security.html) <br>
 Ever wonder which Operating System has got a better security?
 In this link you will learn about why Linux's security is far better than that of windows and macos.